Introduction to loops

 for intentional infinite loops.

-Loop variables are often given simple names, such as i
+Loop variables are often given simple names, with i

 , j